JenSans/Detecting-Plant-Disease/README.md

 ## Overview

 In recent decades, farmers have experienced devastating crop loss as a result of the changes in the environment; global warming, weather pattern changes, pest infestations, etc. According to [PlantVillage](http://arxiv.org/abs/1511.08060), we need to increase food production globally by 70% to feed an expected population of 9 billion people.
+The effects of crop loss are not only a farmer losing money or losing land.
+Because there are such large communities of people depending on these farms, the effect is the impact it has on them.
+It creates food insecurity which is the state of being without reliable access to a sufficient quantity of affordable, nutritious food.
+Some health issues that stem from food insecurity are things like birth defects, anemia, cognitive problems, and anxiety.
+This has a negative social impact, as well.

 This project aims to predict whether a crop is healthy or not and aid in PlantVillage's mobile disease diagnostics system!
 Early detection of disease is key for preventing the loss of a crop.
-It is especially important to salvage crops in developing communities.
+It is especially important to salvage crops in developing communities that rely heavily on their small farms.

 ## Business and Data Understanding